JonnyBurger/diary/README.md

 1. `https://www.googleapis.com/auth/calendar`: read/write access to Calendars - required to discover the unique hyperlink/URI for the calendar specified by the [configuration key](#Configuration-File) `google_calendar`
 2. `https://www.googleapis.com/auth/calendar.events.owned`: read/write access to Events owned by the user - allows diary to create/read/update/delete events in `google_calendar`

+## License

+This work uses the MIT License.
+See [LICENSE](./LICENSE) for details.

+## Contributors

+All source code is available in this repository.
+Contributions are always welcome!

+For a list of contributors see the [AUTHORS.md](./AUTHORS.md).